-The beak’s tip should slide 2/3 of the way in the crack initially, and then go up to the eye when hammered.
+The beak’s tip should slide half of the way in the crack initially, and then go close to the eye when hammered.
 If it can be hammered all the way in, you’ll need a bigger size.
 Over time you’ll be able to judge this before you hammer it.

-Unlike knifeblade pitons, beaks do not torque into uniform vertical cracks.
-So unless there is a slight narrowing or constriction, you’ll probably be better off placing a knifeblade instead.
+Unlike most other pitons, beaks do not torque into uniform vertical cracks.
+So unless there is a slight narrowing or constriction, you’ll probably be better off placing a knifeblade or arrow instead.